 To help plan your trip:

-- The Kejimkujik Backcountry Guide is available by calling the Visitor Centre, at Jake's Landing Rentals, and in Halifax at Mountain Equipment Co-op (Granville St.), The Trail Shop (Quinpool Rd.), and Maps and More (Lower Water St.).
+- The Kejimkujik Backcountry Guide is available by calling the Visitor Centre and in Halifax at Mountain Equipment Co-op (Granville St.), The Trail Shop (Quinpool Rd.), and Maps and More (Lower Water St.).

 - Keji-A Guide to Kejimkujik National Park and National Historic Site, produced by the Friends of Keji, is available at By The Mersey Gift Shop in the park's Visitor Centre, and at selected bookshops.